-Attention: all values are relative for eggs with perfect storage 3 to 6 day in perfect health, perfect hatchability, eggs uniformity and genetic condition.
-The table is the result of a huge collection of data, in order to define the perfect parameters of actions.
+Attention: all values are relative at eggs with perfect storage 3 to 6 day in perfect health perfect hatchability eggs uniformity and Genetic condition.
+The table is the result of a huge collection of data, collected to define the perfect parameters of actions.